 Identify the Types of Natural Gas Leaks

 Leaks in your gas line can be dangerous, so if you smell an odor coming from your home or neighborhood, try to determine what type of leak it is.
 First, there are two different types of natural gas leaks: A leaking regulator and a ruptured line.
 Regulators help control pressure in your system and measure how much gas is going into and out of your house.
 Ruptured lines occur when the pipe cracks and releases gas outside of the system.
 In some cases, these leaks may be small enough that they pose no danger, but in other cases they can create large safety hazards with devastating consequences.
-If you have any questions about what might need repair on your pipeline contact us for expert advice!
+If you have any questions about what might need repair on your pipeline contact us for expert advice on gas pipe repair service!

 How to Tell if it’s Time for a New Boiler or Furnace